Rules of the NWW2A

 10.1 The NWW2A shall have a published Health and Safety Policy/Protocol

-10.4 Unit CO’s are responsible for Health and Safety issues within their individual units
+10.4 Unit CO’s are responsible for Health and Safety issues within their individual units.
+C.O.’s are responsible for ensuring live firing weapons are only used by members who hold a valid FAC licence.

-11.1 Firearms Certificate (FAC) shall be checked annually at membership renewal, or as soon as possible after that.
+11.1 FAC shall be checked annually at membership renewal, or as soon as possible after that.

 11.3 All ammunition issued by the NWW2A remains the property of the NWW2A